EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/real_dev_environments.md

 An environment working on one machine might break on another because of different operating system, the existence or absence of globally installed packages, different hardware etc.
-You local software might behave different as a docker-container, yield different results or may not run at all.
+Your local software might behave different as a docker-container, yield different results or may not run at all.

 ## Advantages and Drawbacks